-There are over three million monthly prizes ranging from £25 to £1 million, and the prizes are awarded tax free.
+There are over five million monthly prizes ranging from £25 to £1 million, and the prizes are awarded tax free.
 It’s also tax free to hold your money in Premium Bonds which potentially makes it a quite tax-efficient way to save for those in higher tax brackets with lots of disposable income.

 The minimum investment in Premium Bonds is £25 and you can hold up to £50,000 worth of bonds.